 Or maybe you went to the grocery store specifically looking for a jar of apple pie spice and there were none in sight!

 You can quickly make this spice blend at home with only 5 common spices that can easily be found at your local grocery store.

 Not to mention, when you make your homemade version, it has SO much more flavor than the store bought kind!

 What is Apple Pie Spice?

 Apple Pie Spice, sometimes called apple spice, is made primarily of cinnamon and nutmeg with some additional cardamom, ginger, and allspice.
-It’s used in many apple pie, apple crisp, apple bread and muffin recipes.
+It’s used in many apple crisp, apple bread, apple pie, and muffin recipes.

 It can be purchased at the grocery store in the spice aisle or mixed together at home.

-- Cinnamon – This spice is has a warm and woody, sweet and slightly spicy flavor.
+- Cinnamon.
+This spice is has a warm and woody, sweet and slightly spicy taste.
 It makes up a large majority of the blend.
 Do not substitute this for any of the other spices.

-- Nutmeg – Sweet and nutty in flavor, this spice also contributes a lot to the flavor profile.
+- Nutmeg.
+Sweet and nutty, this spice also contributes a lot to the flavor profile.

-- Cardamom – This is the main differentiating spice when compared to pumpkin pie spice.
-It has a subtle herby flavor while also being a bit spicy and citrusy.
+- Cardamom.
+The main differentiating spice when compared to pumpkin pie spice.
+It has a subtle herby flavor while also being a tad spicy and citrusy.

-- Allspice – This spice is optional and is not found in all apple pie spice recipes.
+- Allspice.
+This is optional and is not found in all apple pie spice recipes.
 It also has a peppery bite, so feel free to leave it out if you want to tone down your mix.

 How to Make